Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

-Do You Need Planning Permission for a Conservatory?
-This can be one of the first questions asked by anybody wanting to add a conservatory to their home, and in most cases, you will not need planning permission.
+Do you need planning permission for a conservatory?
+This is often one of the first questions asked by anybody wanting to add a conservatory to their home, and in most cases, you will not need planning permission.
 This is because conservatories are considered permitted development and are therefore exempt from Planning Permission.
 In fact, planning legislation has been relaxed in recent years making it a far more straightforward process for you to add a conservatory to your home.
 The range of conservatories that don’t need planning permission has significantly grown, providing a range of styles and designs to suit your property.

 This is brilliant news for homeowners in the East Midlands and beyond, as it makes life a lot easier, and it means adding an extra room to your property doesn’t come burdened with any extra paperwork.
-In fact, even if you live within an elegant conservation area, you’re still fine to proceed without an application for planning permission.
+In fact, even if you live within an elegant conservation area, you are still fine to proceed without an application for conservatory planning permission.

-Planning Permission for lean-to conservatories is a little different – along with the 4 metre limit on height, the width of the conservatory can be no bigger to half that of the house.
+Planning permission for lean-to conservatories is a little different.
+Along with the 4 metre limit on height, the width of the conservatory can be no bigger to half that of the house.
 So, the maximum conservatory size is different from a normal shaped conservatory.

-These conditions vary slightly if building on ‘designated land’ which includes national parks and areas of outstanding natural beauty.
-For more information, you can visit The Government’s Planning Portal website, which details the current legislation, which is in place until 30th May 2019.
+These conditions vary slightly if building on ‘designated land’, which includes national parks and areas of outstanding natural beauty.
+For more information, you can visit the Government’s Planning Portal website, which details the current legislation.

-Of course, there’s still plenty of guidance requirements so it’s well worth speaking to one of our design team to make sure that your conservatory not only looks good but that it’s actually safe too.
+Of course, there’s still plenty of guidance requirements so it’s well worth speaking to one of our design experts to make sure that your double glazed conservatory not only looks good but that it’s actually safe too.

 If your new conservatory spans the whole width of the property or home, it must be ensured that it won’t restrict ladder access to any upstairs windows so that a fire escape route is maintained.